elegantalchemist/literaryclock/timelit/images/nometadata/readme.md

-These folders are where the images and images with metadata go
+These folders are where the images with no metadata get put.

-As discuss, I just put the metadata images in both places because I don't want a quiz
+You can delete the contents of this folder before transferring over if you prefer to save space.